How is a Machine Screw Made?

 The demand for screws is showing no signs of slowing - but where did they come from, and how are they made?

-The world consumes fasteners at an alarming rate.
+The world consumes fasteners at an amazing rate.
 Over 2.5 million fasteners go into every Boeing 747, and as science and technology burgeons, so too does the world's demand for threaded fasteners.
 The manufacture process for screws evolves continuously in an effort to stay fast, efficient, and ahead of the curve; but at its core, the process of screw manufacture has changed little over the past 300 years.
 Screws can be designed with innumerable permutations, including specialist head and drive types, fine pitches, coarse pitches, right or left-handed threads, and flat tips or gimlet points to name but a few.
-Specific steps in the manufacture processes can be as varied as screws themselves, but in the modern world, fastener manufacture generally follows one standard process.
+Specific steps in the manufacture processes can be as varied as screws themselves, but in the modern world, fastener manufacture generally can be broken into two techniques which differ in the machining used to form the threads: thread rolled screws and thread cut screws.

 The earliest metal machine screws were a breakthrough in contemporary engineering.
 The innovation added helical teeth to the tried-and-tested nail formula, and created an unrivalled industrial fastener.
 Screws were particularly popular in gun making, for their ability to resist loosening under the vibrations encountered during gunfire.
 In comparison, components such as nails could (and would) simply drop out after a period of use, causing a gun to misfire or even fall apart mid-battle.
 Early screws were manufactured from nails, and laboriously carved by hand.
 This production method meant that production was slow, quality was poor, and no two screws were ever identical.